How to Use Gamification in Ecommerce Apps Like AliExpress

-In 2011, AliExpress decided it was time to go mobile and attract an even larger audience.
-Their app was largely successful because it was the first app to be featured on an official Google blog as an Android Excellence App.
+In 2011, AliExpress decided to go mobile and attract an even larger audience.
+Their app was largely successful because it was the first app featured on an official Google blog as an Android Excellence App.

 A large part of its current success is dictated by gamification, which AliExpress uses to support their basic business model.

 What is gamification, and how can it help e-commerce apps?

 Gamification in e-commerce means adding game elements into a shopping experience.
 The main goal of gamification is to make the user experience more emotional, engaging, and exciting.
 Gamification can take endless forms, but it always has the same characteristics: